 It is guaranteed that and consist of lowercase English letters, ascii[a-z].

-We delete the following characters from our two strings to turn them into anagrams of each other:
+Delete the following characters from our two strings to turn them into anagrams:

 Remove d and e from cde to get c.